Light Point Web 2.1 Released

 Light Point Security has just released Light Point Web 2.1.
-The 2.1 release contains lots of improvements, but the main goal was to lay the ground work for Light Point Web Enterprise.
+The 2.1 release contains lots of improvements, but the main goal was to lay the ground work for the enterprise version of our Remote Browser Isolation solution, Light Point Web Enterprise.

 Light Point Web Enterprise

 Previously, if you wanted to use Light Point Web, you had to connect to the Light Point Web servers running in our cloud.
-There are positives and negatives to this approach.
+There are positives and potential drawbacks to this approach.

 Positives of Cloud Servers